 Weekly Bulk Item Pick-Up

-Building and remodeling materials, automobile parts, oil, tires, liquid waste and paint thinners are not accepted.
-Some of these items may be accepted at the Household Hazardous Waste Facility.
+Building and remodeling materials, automobile parts, oil, tires, liquid wastes will not be accepted.
+Some of these items may be accepted at the City’s Household Hazardous Waste Facility discussed below.
 Please call to verify eligibility.

 Weekly Recycling Pick-Up